See Disclaimer regarding information on this site. Some links on this page may take you to organizations outside of the National Institutes of Health.

 - The Muscular Dystrophy Campaign provides a list of fact sheets on muscular dystrophy and related issues.
 Click on the link to learn more about the variety of fact sheets offered.

 - Genetics Home Reference (GHR) contains information on Dysferlinopathy.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The Jain Foundation Learning Center provides basic information on this condition.